StyraInc/entitlements-samples/README.md

 ## How Does This Work?

+Though it adds additional complexity to the end-to-end process, this approach means that users can get up and running with an environment that will allow them to experiment with the DAS quickly, and without having to install any dependencies (other than Docker and git) on their system.
+This is ideal, because users wishing to develop policies using DAS may not have the technical expertise to set up a development environment suitable to run each sample app.
+Even those users with the requisite knowledge may also prefer to get up and running with the DAS more quickly so as to focus on the task at hand.

 The container image is built up from a plain Ubuntu base via the [`Dockerfile`](./Dockerfile), which is configured to run [`entrypoint.sh`](./entrypoint.sh) on startup.
 This script does several things: